dtbuchholz/tutorial-chainlink-dynamic-nft/README.md

 Instead of solely using IPFS to store all of the metadata, pointers to IPFS (CIDs) and filepaths are stored in tables.
 The outdated decentralized approach toward dNFTs (switching the `tokenURI` to a new IPFS metadata file) is replaced with storing only a subset of that original data in tables, and metadata mutations happen using on-chain actions.
 The example keeps things simple, but further extensions could allow for extending the metadata options (e.g., new colors, images, etc.) without changing the `tokenURI` / `baseURI` (i.e., no need to update storage references).

-In regards to Chainlink, [Upkeep](https://docs.chain.link/chainlink-automation/manage-upkeeps/) is used to register the `dynNFT` contract; the funding is done through transferring LINK to the contract (i.e., not in the Upkeep UI).
+In regards to Chainlink, [Upkeep](https://docs.chain.link/chainlink-automation/manage-upkeeps/) is used to register the `DynNFT` contract; the funding is done through transferring LINK to the contract (i.e., not in the Upkeep UI).
 At a defined `interval`, the Chainlink network will call `checkUpkeep`, and if certain conditions are met, it will mutate the NFT by calling `performUpkeep`, which changes the Tableland table values.

 This tutorial deploys on the Polygon Mumbai testnet and uses Alchemy.
 As such, be sure to sign up for an Alchemy account and (optionally) a Polygonscan account.
 These are further explained below.